SrikanthGaireddy/Chocolate_Sales_Dashboard/README.md

 * **Version Control:** Git & GitHub

 ## How to Use

-1. Clone the repository.
-2. Open the `.pbix` file in Power BI Desktop to interact with the filters and date slicers.
+Open the `.pbix` file in Power BI Desktop to interact with the filters and date slicers.